by Premier Hospitals | October 31, 2019 |

 Similar to ASD, a heart murmur is the only sign of ventricular septal defect (VSD).
 Often, Heart murmurs may not be detected until the babies are 6 to 8 weeks old.

-Over time, if an ASD or VSD is not treated correctly, it may damage the heart and lungs, leading to
+Over time, if an ASD or VSD is not treated correctly, it may damage the heart and lungs, leading to heart failure.

 How Are Septal Defects Treated?